Maxppddcsz/llm-sidechannel/leakage/READEME.md

 ## Usage:
-Timing side channel  leakage of CacheBlend framewaork
+Timing side channel leakage of SGLang framewaork

 - `gen-roc-data.py`: collects timing data for both prefix matches and mismatches of varying lengths.
 - `roc.py`: processes the collected timing data and generates an ROC curve